Criteria for entry

 All successful applicants will be required to show original documentation, such as a Certificate of Evidence of Australian Citizenship, birth certificates or visas, before enrolment can be finalised by the school.

-Parents must be living in NSW by the beginning of the 2014 school year.
-If parents normally live in NSW but are temporarily out of the state, they should expect to return in the near future.
-Applications from parents who continue to live outside NSW after the 2014 school year begins will be considered only if there are vacancies after all suitable applicants from NSW have been placed.
+The family must be living in NSW by the beginning of the 2017 school year.
+If parents normally live in NSW but are temporarily out of the state, they must return before the student is enrolled in a selective high school.
+Applications from parents who continue to live outside NSW after the 2017 school year begins will be considered only if there are vacancies after all suitable applicants from NSW have been placed.

-The NSW Department of Education and Communities has a responsibility to assess and manage any risk of harm to its staff or students.
+The NSW Department of Education has a responsibility to assess and manage any risk of harm to its staff or students.
 This includes assessing and managing risks posed to students or staff at a school by any student.
-Where relevant such situations will be dealt with in accordance with the Department of Education and Communities' enrolment policies and procedures.
+Where relevant such situations will be dealt with in accordance with the Department of Education enrolment policies and procedures.

 Information for parents regarding enrolment is available at: http://www.schools.nsw.edu.au/schoolfind/enrolment/parentsinfo.php